nicolasollier/room-portfolio/README.md

 # A 2D Game as a Developer Portfolio

-While drawing inspiration from the innovative 3D developer portfolios out there, I've decided to take a different route by creating a 2D version.
-This serves as a customizable template for anyone looking to showcase their work in a unique, interactive manner.
 It's fully responsive, ensuring a seamless experience on both desktop and mobile devices.

 **A Glimpse of the Project**